microsoft/MixedRealityToolkit-Unity/Documentation/VisualThemes.md

 # Visual Themes

-Themes allow for flexible control of UX assets in respond to various input states.
+Themes allow for flexible control of UX assets in respond to various states transitions.
 This may involve changing a button's color, resizing an element in respond to focus, etc. The Visual Themes framework is made up of two key pieces: 1) configuration and 2) runtime engines.

-[Theme configurations](#theme-configuration) are definitions of properties and types while [Theme engines](#theme-engines) are classes that consume the configurations and implement the logic to update transforms, materials, and more at runtime.
+[Theme configurations](#theme-configuration) are definitions of properties and types while [Theme Engines](#theme-engines) are classes that consume the configurations and implement the logic to update transforms, materials, and more at runtime.

 ## Theme configuration

-Theme configurations are [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) that define how Theme engines will be initialized at runtime.
+Theme configurations are [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) that define how Theme Engines will be initialized at runtime.
 They define what properties and values to utilize in response to input or other state changes when the app is running.
 As [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) assets, theme configurations can be defined once and then re-used across different UX components.

 To create a new [`Theme`](xref:Microsoft.MixedReality.Toolkit.UI.Theme) asset: